EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

 #2D experimental model

 The 2D experimental model was trained with a spiral trajectory and evaluated using voltage measurements conducted from circular, polynomial, eight and square trajectories.
-The network exhibited robust performance acroos these diverse motion patterns as can be seen in the provided gifs.
+The network exhibited robust performance across these diverse motion patterns as can be seen in the provided gifs.